hbagdi/hit.yolo42.com/content/en/docs/reference/commands.md

 For hitting HTTP requests, the core `hit` command should be sufficient most of the time.

-For other situations, there are a few other commands avaialble:
+For other situations, there are a few other commands available:

 ## version